OpenMS/OpenMS/README.md

 Authors
 -------
-The file [AUTHORS](AUTHORS) contains a full list of all authors who worked on OpenMS.
+The file [AUTHORS](AUTHORS) contains a list of all authors who worked on OpenMS.

 Documentation
 -------------